Zornheim: Zornheim from 1960 to present

 Since early 1979, responsibility for the waterworks has lain with the Bodenheim Water Supply Association (Wasserversorgungsverband Bodenheim).
 At the same time, the building area of Zornheim-Nord was connected to the communal sewage treatment plant in Mommenheim.

 On 17 June 1979, the new graveyard land, which harmoniously abuts the old graveyard, was readied.
 A few months later in 1979, the Mainz-Bingen district’s first learning path north of Mommenheimer Straße was dedicated.

 In 1983, Zornheim got a new outdoor sport facility along Hahnheimer Straße with a clubhouse.

 The next year, the partnership agreement with the French municipality of Mareuil-le-Port was signed.
 To it belong the three centres of Mareuil-le-Port, Port-à-Binson and Cerseuil.

 In the years 1986 and 1987 the building area of Elfmorgen was expanded by one row of buildings, forming the basis of the building plan “Elfmorgen II”.
 Herein were allotted for the first time building lots on the “Zornheim Model”.

 On 4 September 1988, the Evangelical parish consecrated its community centre on Nieder-Olmer Straße.

 Between 1988 and 1990, the municipal streets were torn up many times to lay gas mains and broadband television cables.

 After construction that had taken two years, the new Gemeindehof (roughly “community centre”) was ready for opening in 1991.
 It houses the municipal administration with a council chamber, a wine cellar, the public library, a youth room, a seniors’ room and a mail room.
 In part of the first floor, flats have been built.

 In 1990, after German reunification, a partnership with the Thuringian municipality of Großrudestedt was sealed.
 The municipality is made up of the villages of Schwansee, Kranichborn, Kleinrudestedt and Großrudestedt.

 In 1994, the Old Town Hall's façade on Mareuil-le-Port-Platz was remodelled and the building was let to a resident planning office.

 To make it possible for more families to build their own houses, a further expansion of the building area of Elfmorgen was realized in 1993 with the building plan “Elfmorgen III”.

 In 1994 came the conversion and expansion of the primary school and the Catholic kindergarten.

 For the new church's 100th anniversary in 1995, the churchtower and the clock were renovated.
 In the next ten years the ceiling and wall paintings inside the church were renewed.

 Former mayor Hans-Steib was named an honorary citizen of the municipality in 1995.

 In 1996 came the groundbreaking for the new building area of “Pfortengewann I”.
 A food market and a recycling yard became parts of it.

 Politics

 Mayors

 The penultimate mayor is Dr. Werner Dahmen (CDU).
 He was chosen by 72.4% of Zornheim's voters.
 He replaced Richard Becker (FWG) in 2003 who, on personal grounds, retired.

-Since 2019 Dennis Diehl is the new mayor of Zornheim.
+Dennis Diehl (CDU) was elected as mayor in 2019.
+He was replaced by Ralf Jürgen Winter (CDU) on 9 July 2024.